TheThingsNetwork/docs/doc/content/lorawan/frequencies-by-country/_index.md

 weight: 2
 ---

-This document is only a summary of radio regulations, and the appropriate frequency plans that should be used for The Things Network in the respective countries. **This is in no way an official document; gateway owners are still obliged to find, study and adhere to their own country's regulations.** Some countries also expect you to register your gateway, or obtain a license.
+This document is only a summary of radio regulations, and the appropriate frequency plans that should be used for The Things Network in the respective countries. **This is in no way an official document; gateway owners are still obliged to find, study and adhere to their own country's regulations.** You can also read the LoRa Alliance [**LoRaWAN Regional Parameters**](https://resources.lora-alliance.org/technical-specifications/rp002-1-0-4-regional-parameters).
+Some countries also expect you to register your gateway, or obtain a license.
 In that case you are using a "free band", not a "license free band".
 In some countries it is also necessary that the gateway is certified (CE, FCC, ...) if you allow other people to also communicate via it.

-For discussions about the frequency plans in different countries, see the posts on the forum tagged with [Country/Frequency-Plan](https://www.thethingsnetwork.org/forum/c/country/frequency-plan).
+For discussions about the frequency plans in different countries, see the posts on the forum tagged with [**Country/Frequency-Plan**](https://www.thethingsnetwork.org/forum/c/country/frequency-plan).

 ![Map of Frequency Plans](frequency-plans-map.svg)